Dorothy F. Leet, 1894 – 1994

 Photo of Helen Leet, The Mortarboard: The Yearbook of Barnard College Published by the Class of 1917, vol. 23, p.
 157. Barnard digital collections.

 Born in New York City on December 18, 1894, Dorothy was the second daughter of George Edwin Leet and Ada Pauline Winsor.
-Her father was a businessman, vestryman of St. Paul’s Episcopal Church, and a direct descendant of William Leete, Governor of the New Haven Colony.
-For her middle name, Dorothy adopted her grandmother’s (Jennie E. Flagg) surname, a sign of their close relationship (Femmes Diplômée, Feb.
+Her father, a businessman and vestryman at St. Paul’s Episcopal Church, was also a direct descendant of William Leete, Governor of the New Haven Colony.
+Dorothy adopted her grandmother Jennie E. Flagg’s surname as her middle name, a tribute to their close relationship (Femmes Diplômées, Feb.
 Arch 1956, n.9, 1-2).
-Her older sister, Helen Winsor Leet, was born on August 9, 1893, and also attended Barnard College, graduating at the same time as Dorothy.
-The Barnard yearbook for 1917 listed their address as 409 West 129 Street.
-Helen later became a teacher of English and Latin at various private schools in the New York area.
-An Alumna makes a special point of comparing her to her younger sister in The 1933 Barnard College Alumnae Monthly:
+Her older sister, Helen Winsor Leet, born on August 9, 1893, attended Barnard College as well, graduating alongside Dorothy.
+The 1917 Barnard yearbook listed their home address as 409 West 129th Street.
+Helen later became a teacher of English and Latin in various private schools in the New York area.
+A Barnard alumna made a point of comparing Helen to her younger sister in the 1933 issue of the 1933 Barnard College Alumnae Monthly:

 Also I think that while we all know Dorothy Leet and the glory she reflects on Barnard, you are missing something in not checking up on the career of less well-known sister, Helen Leet, 1917.
 She has just been elected president of the Private School Teachers Association, affectionately called by her friends the "Private Ass."
 She takes it very seriously and this summer, when we were abroad, was doing some interesting research for it (16).